Grant access to entities with security context

 Steps

-Let’s start by setting up the context, then learn how to create the policies to grant access to data on entities.
+Let’s start by setting up the security context, then learn how to create the policies to grant access to data on entities.

-The security context field for entities is multi-value.
 To set the security context for entities, you can choose one of the following options,

 1. Go to Settings > Topology model > Grail Security Context.